jlelong/LaTeX-Workshop-wiki/Install.md

 Installing LaTeX Workshop is simple.
 You can find it in [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop), or simply run `ext install latex-workshop` in VS Code Quick Open (`ctrl`/`cmd` + `P`).

+## Setting PATH environment variable

+Usually, you do **NOT** have to set PATH environment variable.
+TeX distributions appropriately set the variable on your system.
+And, LaTeX Workshop never touches the variable.
+If VS Code cannot find executables of TeX, it means that **the setting of your system is broken**.
+For the ways of setting environment variables on Windows, see [link](https://docs.telerik.com/teststudio/features/test-runners/add-path-environment-variables) or [link](https://www.computerhope.com/issues/ch000549.htm).
+On macOS and Linux, refer to a [document](https://github.com/rbenv/rbenv/wiki/unix-shell-initialization) by the rbenv dev team.

+If you can not fix the setting of your system, you can also override PATH with the `env` property of [LaTeX recipes](Compile#latex-recipes).

 ## Usage

 The typical usage is to open a `.tex` file and have a look at the _TeX_ sidebar to access all the extension features